malloydata/malloydata.github.io/docs/_src/user_guides/basic.md

 # Malloy Quickstart

-This guide introduces the basics of querying data and building a semantic model with Malloy.
-By the end of this tutorial, you will understand how to use Malloy to run simple queries, build re-usable data models, and construct detailed analyses complete with visualizations and nested queries.
+This guide introduces the basics of querying data and building a semantic model with the Malloy language.
+By the end of this tutorial, you will understand how to use Malloy to run queries, build re-usable data models, and do analysis on your data that is nearly impossible in SQL.

 The easiest way to follow along is by going to the [interactive notebook version of this tutorial](https://github.dev/malloydata/patterns/blob/main/quickstart.malloynb).
 The link will launch a browser-based VSCode environment and ask you to install the Malloy extension.
-Once installed, navigate back to the [quickstart](https://github.dev/malloydata/patterns/blob/main/quickstart.malloynb), and dive in.
+Once installed, navigate back to the [quickstart file](https://github.dev/malloydata/patterns/blob/main/quickstart.malloynb), and dive in.

 If you'd like to run Malloy locally on your laptop instead, follow the setup instructions to [install the VSCode extension](../setup/extension.md) and [connect to a database](../setup/connection_instructions.md).